On this page

 - Exchange: a service which allows you to view information online (scheme information and Levy invoices), to send information electronically (scheme returns and corrections to scheme information), to tell us about any material payment failures for defined contribution schemes (maintaining contributions) and to receive information electronically from the regulator (issuance of Levy invoices to designated contacts and the scheme return notice).

-- The Trustee toolkit: a service providing online learning for trustees and others to increase their knowledge and understanding of trustee responsibility.
+- Education portals: services providing online learning for trustees and others to increase their pensions knowledge and understanding.

 - News-by-email: a subscription service allowing you to keep up-to-date with the regulator’s developments.

-- Automatic enrolment registration: a service allowing employers to complete the required registration with the regulator when they have automatically enrolled certain workers into a pension scheme.
+- Automatic enrolment declaration of compliance (registration): a service allowing employers to complete the required declaration with the regulator when they have automatically enrolled certain workers into a pension scheme.